paulpuren/PeRCNN_RK4/README.md

 - This paper focuses on PDE inverse analysis in the context of coefficient identification and high-resolution dynamics reconstruction.

-- The known physical laws are encoded into the network using a -block, and a high-order time marching scheme is considered for modeling temporal evolution.
+- The known physical laws are encoded into the network using a Pi-block, and a high-order time marching scheme is considered for modeling temporal evolution.

 - Comprehensive experiments have been performed to validate the superiority, robustness, and stability of our approach against baseline models across various PDE systems.